filteredsouul/FinCrime_dashboard/README.md

 - Fraud percentages are calculated on total volume
 - Weekly granularity with fallback to daily data

-## 📞 Support

-For any questions or issues:
-- Open an issue on GitHub
-- Contact the development team

----

 **Revolut Financial Crime Dashboard v1.0.0 - 2024**